ccsmed1/docs.kaiko.com/source/index.html.md

 }
 ```

-This endpoint retrieves a list of supported asset pairs.
+This endpoint retrieves a list of supported asset pairs, including start and end times for available trade data for each pair.

 ### HTTP Request